Cycling at Lanhydrock

 Lodge trail - 2.5km (1 ½ miles) 15-30mins - This gentle ride takes you through a mix of English woodland and conifer trees on the Lanhydrock estate. for families and beginners the cycle trail is wide, well surfaced and has no challenging technical features.
 This trail is also suitable for trailers, tagalongs and disability bikes.

-Skills area and balance bike track - new for 2020
+Skills area and balance bike track

 This is the perfect place to start your off-road adventure at Lanhydrock.
 Practice your skills over rollers & jumps, banked corners and drops.
-These features have been redesigned in 2020 to accurately portray the obstacles you’ll encounter on our Blue and Red graded trails.
+These features have been designed to accurately portray the obstacles you’ll encounter on our Blue and Red graded trails.
 For those riding on smaller wheels, the balance bike track is a small loop with gentle bumps and corners, ideal for getting little ones used to riding on uneven terrain.

 Blue (moderate) grade trails